Ohmnivore/HxCLAP/README.md

 My goal with this port is to create a cross-platform solution that isn't exclusively destined for console programs.
 For example, it must be able to parse from an input string, not just from Sys.args().
 I plan to use it for a HaxeFlixel game where I will implement a shell interface.

-For usage, the best thing would be to check out the docs at the CLAP website, the API is exactly the same.
+For usage, the best thing would be to check out the docs at the CLAP website, the API is very similar.

 ### Quick examples:
     var test_bool:CmdArgBool = new CmdArgBool(